-The Models for Change initiative has worked to develop better real-world models of aftercare throughout the project.
-Pennsylvania focused on aftercare services, and worked to connect youth with the programs and services they need to adjust and succeed after leaving residential treatment.
-The state integrated treatment plans with aftercare plans to assist youth in overcoming problems, building on their strengths, and acquiring essential living skills, and developed educational and employment programs to improve their life chances.
-The Initiative has made available the tools, research and innovations developed by Pennsylvania and other states working to improve aftercare services.
+The Models for Change initiative worked to develop better real-world models of aftercare throughout the project.
+Leaders in Pennsylvania focused on aftercare services, and worked to connect youth with the programs and services they need to adjust and succeed after leaving residential treatment.
+They integrated treatment plans with aftercare plans to assist youth in overcoming problems, building on their strengths, and acquiring essential living skills, and developed educational and employment programs to improve their life chances.

-Through the coordination, planning and delivery of essential programs and services, Models for Change is developing models of aftercare that allow youth to make better choices and succeed.
+Through the coordination, planning, and delivery of essential programs and services, Models for Change developed models of aftercare that allow youth to make better choices and succeed.
+The tools, research, and innovations developed by Pennsylvania and other states working to improve aftercare services are available here.

 Initiative tools, research, knowledge, and innovations to promote reform